-Enter a secure password (as long and as varied as is practical) into the Password field.
+To set a new password for the admin user, enter a string of letters and numbers (as long and as varied as is practical) into the Password field, then again into the Verify Password field to guard against typing errors.
 Keeping this password secret is essential for the smooth running of your station, because it enables access to all scheduling and management features.
 You can also enter other details for the admin user account on this page, including full name and contact details.
 Then click the Save button.